jkong8/Flash-Deck/README.md

 # Flash-Deck
-Source code for my flash card Android application
+Source code for my flash card Android application, used for taking notes and studying.